M4444/juvix/docs/source/compiler/frontend/features/holes.md

 # Holes

 Holes stand for parts of terms which have not yet been defined, but which the typechecker can still reason about in some limited capacity by their context.

-Similarly to Idris, holes can be created by prefixing a question mark to an identifier:
+Holes can be invoked by writing `hole` and the name one wishes to have
+displayed:

 ```
-term : 1 Int
+term : Int
-term = ?term_rhs
+term = hole term_rhs
 ```